Grow Your Accounting Business Online With WordPress

 Michael Alter, http://www.accountingweb.com/technology/accounting-software/tips-for-improving-your-website

-Opportunities For The Accounting Profession In The Web Economy
+Opportunities For Certified Public Accountants In The Web Economy

-As well as facing many challenges, there are also many online opportunities available to businesses in the accounting industry that can evolve to meet the challenges of the online economy and who can think strategically when it comes to improving their online marketing skills.
+As well as facing many new challenges, there are also many online opportunities available for accounting companies that are willing to adapt to meet the challenges of the digital economy and who can think outside the box when it comes to marketing their business services better online.

-As well as providing tips and information on cost-effective ways to improve your accounting website, we also recommend that you consider using the WordPress content management system to power your accounting or financial services website or blog.
+As well as providing general website improvement tips, we also recommend that you consider using the WordPress content management system (CMS) to power your accounting website.

-- Discover How A Poorly Designed Web Site Can Cost You Business And What To Do About It
+- Why A Poorly Constructed Web Site Can Lose You Money And What To Do About It

-This section looks at how to improve your accounting website and get better results online.
-We will look at what pages a financial services website needs, what content works best, ways of improving your navigation structure, etc.
+In this section we’ll show you how to improve your website and get better results.
+We will look at what pages an accounting site needs, what type of content works best, suggestions for improving navigation structure, etc.

 Your Web Pages

-All websites require a number of essential web pages.
-Let’s review the pages your need and how to set up your accounting website for best results.
+Professional business websites need several basic web pages.
+Let’s review the pages your need and how to structure your accounting website for best results.

-It’s essential to include a page that explains your services and any products that you offer.
+You need to include a page that describes your services and products.

-- Business accounting – planning, company formation, accounting, payroll, financial statement compilation, book keeping, budgeting, forecasting, financing, strategic planning, consulting, etc.
+- Business – business planning, incorporation of companies, general accounting, payroll, preparing financial statements, book keeping, financing, budgeting, forecasting, strategic planning, consulting, etc.

 - Investment strategies